-Within the framework of 'reproductive justice,' the Unitarian Universalist Association works against the cultural, political, economic, and structural constraints that limit women's access to health care and full reproductive choice.
+Within the framework of 'reproductive justice,' the Unitarian Universalist Association (UUA) works against the cultural, political, economic, and structural constraints that limit women's access to health care and full reproductive choice.
 Reproductive justice, a concept put forth by coalitions of women of color, promotes the right of all women to have children, not to have children, and to raise their children in safe and healthy environments.
 It does not isolate or pit important social issues against each other, rather it works to promote these rights across many areas:

-Reproductive justice is the Unitarian Universalist Association's Congregational Study/Action Issue (CSAI) for 2012-2016.
+Reproductive justice is the UUA's Congregational Study/Action Issue (CSAI) for 2012-2016.

 The first step to effective action is education.
 The Unitarian Universalist Association's new reproductive justice Curriculum for Congregations introduces these topics and their theological principles to congregations.

 Find other resources for congregational life and advocacy, like a Reproductive Justice Alerts email list, a Congregational Resource Packet, and more.